Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • For certain back treatments

-• To take pressure off the back
+• To relieve pressure on the back

 Things to know:

-• Needs careful watching
+• Needs close monitoring

 Chair Position